yashk2810/jekyll-now/_posts/2017-4-15-Applying Convolutional Neural Network on the MNIST dataset.md

 In the above example, the image is a 5 x 5 matrix and the filter going over it is a 3 x 3 matrix.
 A convolution operation takes place between the image and the filter and the convolved feature is generated.
 Each filter in a CNN, learns different characteristic of an image.

+## Installing Keras

+Keras is a high-level neural network API, written in Python which runs on top of either Tensorflow or Theano.
+You can install Keras from <a href="https://keras.io/#installation">here</a>.

+Tensorflow was developed by the Google Brain team.
+To learn more about it, visit there official <a href="https://www.tensorflow.org/">website</a>.

+Keras was written to simplify the construction of neural nets, as tensorflow's API is very verbose.
+Keras makes everything very easy and you will see it in action below.
+If you want to explore the tensorflow implementation of the MNIST dataset, you can find it <a href="https://www.tensorflow.org/get_started/mnist/pros">here</a>.

 ## Implementation

 First, we import all the necessary libraries required.